PaulRivier/kiwi/README.md

 Some metadata fields can have default values set in *kiwi.ini* file.
 You can change these default values there.
-These values are then overidden by page headers.
+These values are then overridden by page headers.
 These fields are :

 * title
 * tags